tushar-c/tushar-c.github.io/_posts/2018-6-25-Introduction-To-Machine-Learning-:-Linear-Regression.md

 As the names suggests, when we train our algorithm, or when the algorithm is *'learning'*, we use the Train Data.
 Then, to test how well the algorithm did on the data, we give it *new, or unseen data*.
 That is the test data.

-Some last bit of terminology, the data itself, regardless of whether it is Train or Test Data, it is divided into two parts again: *Features* and *Labels*.
+Some last bit of terminology, the data itself, regardless of whether it is Train or Test Data, is divided into two parts again: *Features* and *Labels*.
 Consider an example: We are trying to predict the amount of some drug required for a particular disease.

 We have 500 samples, each from a different patient.
 In this case, each sample is called an *'instance'*.
 For each instance, let us assume we are using the three following variables to predict the amount: